JoelBosch90/product-in-perspective/README.md

 can stop this environment with Ctrl+C in a standard Linux terminal.
 After the `up` command, you'll be able to access the application at `http://localhost:8001` and you can simply reload the page after you've saved changes to view them.
-There will be no need to rebuild the containers until you restart them.
+There is no need to rebuild the containers until you restart them.